oliviawilson2003/blog/building-a-python-data-pipeline-integrating-algorithms-and-cicd-for-ios.md

     app.run(debug=True)
 </pre>

-With this API, your iOS app can send a request to get predictions.
+Using this API your iOS app will be able to send a request for get predictions.

 ### Conclusion

-Building a **data processing pipeline in Python** is straightforward, especially when you include algorithms to process and predict data.
-Adding **CI/CD for iOS** ensures smooth, automated workflows for both your Python and iOS code.
-By integrating these parts, you’ll create a powerful system for any data-driven iOS application.
+It is fairly easy to create a **data processing pipeline in Python**, even more so if you’re incorporating algorithms to process and predict data.
+Bringing **CI/CD for iOS** means elaborate, uninterrupted, and automatic processes for code from Python as well as iOS.
+Integrating these parts will give you a robust system fit for any data driven iOS application.